Table of Contents

 Management of Cushing’s Syndrome in Children

-Management of Cushing’s syndrome in the pediatric population is apt in the hands of a multi-disciplinarian team.
-The etiology responsible determines the mode of management applied.
+The management of Cushing’s syndrome in the pediatric population is apt in the hands of a multidisciplinary team.
+The etiology responsible determines the mode of the management applied.
 The multi-pronged attack often launched comprises of surgical, medical and radiological modalities of treatment.
 The same can be summarized as follows:

-Management of PPNAD and primary adrenal pathologies is often surgical.
-Optimum glucocorticoid replacement in the peri-operative period is essential.
-Cure rates as high as 72 % are achieved.
+The management of PPNAD and primary adrenal pathologies is often surgical.
+Optimum glucocorticoid replacement in the perioperative period is essential.
+Cure rates as high as 72% are achieved.

 For patients with ectopic ACTH or suspected tumor, imaging and chemotherapy/surgical excision are necessary.

 There are a few specific complications pertinent to transsphenoidal surgery for Cushing’s disease in the pediatric population, which need a mention.
 The same can be tabulated as follows:

 - Post-operative short stature, subnormal growth, and hypopituitarism

 - Psychological disturbances